Living in a van is an incredible life-changing experience. No matter what, you won’t come back as the same person!

 During our trip, unless we had the doors open, most people didn’t give our van a second look.
-Our biggest giveaways were the windows and our roof rack but usually, only other overlanders would come around checking out our van since they kind of knew what to look for.
+Our biggest giveaways were the windows and our roof rack but usually, only other overlanders would come around to check out our van since they kind of knew what to look for.

-For our campervan, we picked the standard roof and occasionally I’ll get asked why we didn’t go with a high top.
-Mostly it comes down to money and low tops are much cheaper than the high top vans.
+For our campervan, we picked the standard roof, and occasionally I’ll get asked why we didn’t go with a high top.
+Mostly it comes down to money and low tops are much cheaper than high-top vans.

-We’re both average height (5’9”) so we picked the standard van which was comfortable enough for us to live in for 15 months.
-Plus it’s easier to park a standard van especially at indoor garages and you’re less likely to hit something like branches or low hanging wires.
+We’re both of average height (5’9”) so we picked the standard van which was comfortable enough for us to live in for 15 months.
+Plus it’s easier to park a standard van, especially at indoor garages and you’re less likely to hit something like branches or low-hanging wires.